martin-sucha/pyconsk-2018-snakepit-bot/README.md

 - modify the BFS to find out whether next move will partition the space and try to avoid it if it does - this should make the snake not to trap itself
 - use alpha-beta pruning or another pruning strategy to optimize the minimax search
+- cache game states when running the iterative search (currently some states are recomputed)

 Setup
 -----